SethNC/rplt/README.md

 This tool coupled with a [SprakFun Facet and SW Maps](https://learn.sparkfun.com/tutorials/sparkfun-rtk-facet-hookup-guide/all) allows for rapid and accurate plot layout in the field.

 Use 'total_research_area.kml' to plan drone missions to monitor the trial during the growing season.
 This file can be loaded into a DJI Mavic 3 Multispectral from a SD card and used as the boundary for flight missions.
-Be sure to set the margin in the advanced settings so their is sufficiuent overlap at the edges of the trial for good orthomosaic reconstruction.
+Be sure to set the margin in the advanced settings so there is sufficiuent overlap at the edges of the trial for good orthomosaic reconstruction.

 If applying treatments with a spray drone or percision ag equipement the plot polygons can be used as field boundaries to program the application equipement.
-If need to be sure to plan a buffered area to clean out and prime the spray drone or application equipement between treatment applications.
+A buffer can be planned on the edge for sprayer clean out and priming application equipement between treatment applications.

-When analysing data, plot boundaries are already defined and should shorten the inlitial analysis.
+When analysing data, plot boundaries are already defined and shorten the inlitial analysis.

-This tool is a perfect companion for QGIS or other GIS tool.
-This provides a starting place to rapidly layout field trials and program drones.
+This tool is a perfect companion for QGIS.
+This provides a starting place to rapid trial layout and drone programming.

 ## Summary of work flow

-— define your origin, baseline, plot dimensions, treatments, replications, buffers, and generate GIS-ready files instantly.
+- Set trial location with origin, and baseline.
+- Select standard or metric measurement units.
+- Choose a trial numbering scheme.
+- Set number of treatments and replications.
+- Define plot dimensions and buffers.
+- Generate files instantly and download.

 ---